imchocomint/Hyprbian/README.md

 - hyprcursor
 - hyprgraphics

-They can be installed from GNU Guix, although I do not recommend this method.
 I would recommend a tool called Pacstall.
 It do work in most cases, but have some errors (will be discussed later).

 You should compiles the binaries as their guide (on GitHub), and manually install them on top of older version installed via apt.